 The main constituent of available own funds is the reconciliation reserve which comprises the excess of assets over liabilities as valued in the Solvency II balance sheet.
-The movements in the reconciliation reserve during 2021 are presented in the table below:
+The movements in the reconciliation reserve during 2022 are presented in the table below:

 €'000

-Reconciliation reserve at 31 December 2020 494,917
+Reconciliation reserve at 31 December 2021 538,907

 Movements in Solvency II balance sheet

-Increase in financial assets (excluding cash & cash equivalents) 110,345
+Increase in financial assets (excluding invested capital increase) 105,343

-Increase in other assets 20,775
+Increase in other assets 5,993

-Increase in technical provisions (58,806)
+Increase in technical provisions (48,390)

-Increase in other liabilities (28,325)
+Decrease in other liabilities 13,664

-43,990
+76,611

-Reconciliation reserve at 31 December 2021 538,907
+Reconciliation reserve at 31 December 2022 615,517

-The movements in the Solvency II balance sheet includes the impact of changes to the IFRS net assets, as well as movements in the Solvency II valuation adjustments.
-Movements in net deferred tax asset are excluded as these positions are not part of the reconciliation reserve.
+The movements in the Solvency II balance sheet include the impact of changes to the IFRS net assets, as well as movements in the Solvency II valuation adjustments.

-The increase in financial assets is primarily driven by purchases over the reporting period of additional shares in investments funds, leading to higher property and liquidity exposures, as well as a new hedge fund which was acquired.
+The increase in financial assets is primarily driven by higher cash overdraft positions following paid written premiums which resulted in additional purchases over the reporting period, primarily leading to higher liquidity exposures.
+Furthermore, the Company acquired several investments in 2022 via a new segregated bond mandate.